 Next TV Commercial:

-ANNCR/SUPER: When you can’t do it all, do what you can.
-Compassion for others, Pass it On.
+ANNCR/SUPER: Patience.
+Pass it on.
 A message from The Foundation for a Better Life.